 - If you are placed into ENG 1101 you can take it in the Fall OR the Spring.

-- Additional opportunities for taking the Placement Tests will occur online in July (July 14-25), and in-person during October and March.
-Students who wish to re-take the Tests in the hope of achieving a higher placement may do so, though no student may take the Mathematics Placement Tests more than three times during their McDaniel career, and all attempts must occur during the student's first two years at McDaniel.
+- Additional opportunities for taking the Placement Tests will occur in January and March.
 As an alternative to re-taking the Tests, students who might benefit from more structured skill-building in mathematics may choose to register for the non-credit courses MAT 1001 (arithmetic) and/or MAT 1002 (algebra).
 Successful completion of either of these courses achieves the corresponding mathematics placement.
 Alternative methods for mathematics placement, including a portfolio review, are available by request.
 Please contact the Chair of the Math department for more information (Dr. Hamblen: firstname.lastname@example.org).

 - Click the chart below to find out what your scores mean.

 - You should take the language exam in the language you studied in high school, even if starting a new language at McDaniel.

-- When a first-year student takes the language placement exam and submits online in blackboard the grade is received and posted in the gradebook online.
+- When a student takes the language placement exam and submits online in blackboard the grade is received and posted in the gradebook online.

 - The raw scores for each of the parts of the language placement exam will be posted in the gradebook in Blackboard and also in the Archway for you and your advisor to see when you log in (look under “test summary” in the Registrar’s Office section of the student menu).

-- There is follow up testing during orientation for students who place above the 2211 level for any language.
+- There is follow up testing for students who place above the 2211 level for any language.
 This advanced testing is required and MAY CHANGE YOUR ULTIMATE PLACEMENT IN A COURSE.

 - Please refer to the chart below for the course you will be placed in based on your exam score.
 (REV 2/1/17)